tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Steady

-(Ranged weapon – recharge 11+)
+Ranged weapon

-Before rolling a ranged attack with this weapon, choose 10 as the natural roll for that attack.
+_Recharge 11+:_ Before rolling a ranged attack with this weapon, choose 10 as the natural roll for that attack.

 **Quirk:** Talks too much about the weather.